Last Updated on

 How to Clean an Infant’s Tongue

 Whether or not your baby has teeth, you need to clean his mouth and tongue and maintain proper oral hygiene.
-If you want to know how you can clean your baby’s tongue, follow the steps give below.
+If you want to know how you can clean your baby’s tongue, follow the steps given below.

 - In order to clean your baby’s tongue, the first thing you will need to do is clean your hands.
 Ensure that your hands are clean before you start the procedure.
 You can clean your baby’s tongue using a gauze or finger cloth wrapped around your fingers.
 You can even use tongue-cleaners available in the medical stores.